 |By Products and Services Offered|

-|Pharmacy Benefit Management (PBM)|
+|Pharmacy Benefit Management|

-|By Place of Purchase|
+|By Place Of Purchase|

 These are plans with a higher deductible than any traditional insurance plan.
 The monthly premium is usually lower, but one pays more health care costs themselves before the insurance company starts to pay its share (your deductible).
 A high deductible plan (HDHP) can be combined with a health savings account (HSA), allowing one to pay for certain medical expenses with money free from federal taxes.
 The IRS defines a high deductible health plan as any plan with a deductible of at least USD 1,350 for an individual, or USD 2,700 for a family.
 An HDHP’s total yearly out-of-pocket expenses (including deductibles, copayments, and coinsurance) cannot be more than USD 6,650 for an individual, or USD 13,300 for a family (does not apply to out-of-network services).

 The enrollment number for these plans continues to grow YoY, as many employees feel the need to combat the rising healthcare prices.
 Rising consumerization may continue to drive the tremendous growth of voluntary benefits among employees, and therefore, the HDHPs are gaining popularity, in order to manage costs.
 The large group market with more than 50 employees remains the most popular setting for HDHP and HAS enrollment, according to AHIP.
-In 2017, 82% of enrollment occurred in large employer settings, followed by the small-employer market (11%) and the individual market (7%).
+In 2017, 82% of enrollment occurred in large employer settings, followed by the small-employer market (11%) and the individual market (7%)

 To understand key trends, Download Sample Report

-According to US Census Bureau, in 2017, private health insurance coverage stood at 67.2%, significantly higher than the government coverage (37.7%).
+According to US Census Bureau, in 2018, private health insurance coverage stood at 68%, significantly higher than the government coverage (32%).
 Within the various segments of health insurance coverage, employer-based insurance was the most common, which covered about 56% of the population for few months, or all year, followed by Medicaid (19.3%), Medicare (17.2%), direct-purchase coverage (16.0%), and military coverage (4.8%).
 Private health insurance spending growth is projected to have increased by 0.5%, to 5.6%, in 2017, partly due to the increase in health insurance marketplace premiums.
-However, the spending is expected to slow by 0.7%, on an average, for 2019-2020.
+However, the spending is expected to slow by 0.7%, on an average, for 2019-2020

 According to a report from the American Medical Association (or AMA), the private health insurance industry is highly concentrated, with 72% of total metropolitan areas lacking significant health insurer competition.